-We want to be up front that we do have annual membership dues, which currently amount to about $170.
+We want to be up front that we do have annual membership dues, which currently amount to about $190.
 There also are some up-front costs for chorus uniforms.
 But the dues are heavily discounted for members under 26 years old, and payment plans are available for anybody.
 We will not let the cost prevent someone from singing.

 APPROVAL & MEMBERSHIP

 The final step in the process is the formal approval of the recommended member by the chorus board of directors.
 Then it's welcome to our musical brotherhood!

 Again, for more information, please contact us by webform, telephone, or email.
 Click here!

 P.S.
 If you are a woman who is interested in singing barbershop harmony, we invite you to contact one or both local choruses of our sisters-in-song, the Sweet Adelines: Honolulu Blend and Na Leo Lani.